egsee/treeify-cli/README.md

     ├── scuba diving
     └── surfing
 ```
-You can change the default node name by passing in the second parameter, the default value is {label: "name", children: "children"},
+You can change the default node name by passing in the second parameter, the default value is {label: "name", children: "children"}
 ```js
 tree.asTree([
     {